HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm/wcm_artifacts/elements/howto_work_with_elements/authoringtools_element/authoring_tools_cmpnt/wcm_dev_elements_authoring-tools_examples.md

 ---
 id: wcm_dev_elements_authoring-tools_examples
-title: How to define authoring tools
+title: Define Authoring Tools
 ---

+# How to Define Authoring Tools

 You can format the design of an authoring tool in different ways, including displaying authoring tools as text-based links, or image-based links.